MongooseTNM/Voron-0_Light_X/README.md

 ![Endstopadapter](https://cdn.discordapp.com/attachments/604735153092165642/1048034720266584114/image.png)

-For me the hole on the mount lines up with the second from the right hole on the beam.
+For me the hole on the adapter lines up with the second from the right hole on the beam.

 ![Endstopadapter2](https://cdn.discordapp.com/attachments/604735153092165642/1048034719931047958/image.png)